Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 ### Q: How do I start the main questline?
 A: [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962) skips the 1st Act of the main questline.
 Dragons will start spawning at level 15, or earlier at certain locations.
 After slaying your first dragon, `Way of the Voice quest` starts.

+### Q: Why is courier not appearing?

+A: Sometimes the courier can get stuck somewhere.
+You can teleport to courier by copy-pasting console command `player.moveto 00039fb7`

 ### Q: How do I start Dac0da?
 A: Read the [Gameplay Guide](https://github.com/Oghma-Infinium/Vagabond-Remastered/blob/main/Documentation/GAMEPLAY.md#quests-changes).